 Thus, in a nut shell, the insured has to be watchful on all the above parameters and not just fall prey to the aggressive pricing and false commitments so that in the event of a claim, they get proper service from the remaining stakeholders.

-The other form of an insurance claim if the cashless facility could not be utilized by the insured is known as “Reimbursement Claim”.
+The other form of an insurance claim if the cashless facility could not be utilized by the insured is known as a “Reimbursement Claim”.
 In this case, all the relevant documents such as Discharge summary, medical reports, treatment and medical bills, and so on are to be submitted to the insurer along with the duly filled claim form by the insured.
 The insurer, upon satisfying himself, shall arrange to settle the claim as per the policy terms and conditions.
 This will be a lengthier process as compared to a cashless facility that happens alongside the hospitalization period.

 The insured can himself lodge the insurance claim but in situations where his health would not permit, his representatives viz., family or employer can lodge the claim on his behalf.
 If it were to be a cashless claim, the hospital would take the policy and lodge the claim.